deeper-x/mpan-rser/NOTES.md

 * DISTR ID (10..32)
 * CHECK (a checksum based on DISTR ID)

-That string is usually filled in a box, and best option to get it seems to be
+That string is usually filled in a box, and we don't know page or location, therefore the best option to get it seems to be
 * extracting whole text from pdf
 * searching for a match